-The Old Testament lesson for Easter is from the Book of the Prophet Isaiah.
+The Old Testament lesson for Easter is from the book of the prophet Isaiah.
 The text is Isaiah 65:17-25 and beautifully describes aspects of the “new creation” which is to come.
 However, who does not preach on the Gospel lesson on Easter Sunday?
-With three pericopes assigned for this Sunday one does have the opportunity to weave them together as one preaches on the day of the resurrection of our LORD.
+With three pericopes assigned for the day of Easter, one does have the opportunity to weave them together as one preaches on the day of the resurrection of our LORD.
 They are most certainly related!

 Isaiah presents a “New Creation Oracle” in this text and uses the eschatological introduction of, “The Day is coming!”
-In the words of the prophet we read language pointing to a return to Eden, or a restoration of Creation as we consider the “new heavens” and the “new earth”.
+In the words of the prophet, we read language pointing to a return to Eden, or a restoration of Creation as we consider the “new heavens” and the “new earth.”
 Isaiah talks of restoration as well as using a motif of new things.
-This should not be seen as contradictory because even in restoration there are new realities (ex., the inability to fall into sin).
+This should not be seen as contradictory because even in restoration there are new realities (for example, the inability to fall into sin).
 These are simply two ways of referring to the same thing.

 We also note a strong motif of reversal throughout this text.
 The old verses the new, the way things are verses the way things will be, the old creation verses the new creation, the now and the not yet.
 As we look ahead to Revelation 21-22, we read of the fulfillment of Isaiah’s prophecy and what it will look like.
 Note the similarity of language.
 We might also consider how important the physical appears to be to God.
 Why restore the physical creation in any manner unless there is something important about it to God?
 Why raise the physical body from the dead unless there is something about the body?

 Special thanks to Reed Lessing and his commentary on Isaiah 56-66 in the Concordia Commentary Series.
 His take is illustrated with the following quote: